phoenixframework/phoenix/guides/scopes.md

 +  end
 ```

-For tests, we'll also define a fixture module `test/support/fixtures/scope_fixtures.ex` with two functions:
+For tests, we'll also define a fixture module `test/support/fixtures/scope_fixtures.ex`:

 ```elixir
 defmodule MyApp.ScopeFixtures do